 - A corporate entity is a registered owner under a former name, but the application is made in the corporate entity’s current name without reference to the former name.

 - Change of Name is used in cases where a change of name or amalgamation of companies has occurred, and the supporting evidence may be a certificate issued by the appropriate government authority, e.g., change of name or marriage certificate.
-For a corporate change, if the registrar can verify the company’s incorporation or registration through a search of the BC Corporate Registry, a certificate may not be required.
+For a corporate change, if the registrar can verify the company’s incorporation or registration through a search of the BC Corporate Registry or Federal Corporate Registry, a certificate may not be required.

 - If disposing of an interest, enter “New Name formerly known as Old Name”, for example “ABC Limited formerly known as Abe’s Limited”.
 For all other dealings, the applicable change of name application is required.